YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 ## Mousepad, and Mouse Feet/Skates Considerations

 - When it comes to mousepad and mouse skate set ups, there are two main factors to consider: the static friction and the dynamic friction.
-- Higher static friction generally correlates to higher stopping power, but also makes it more difficult to make micro-adjustments from a standstill.
+- Higher static friction generally correlates with higher stopping power, but also makes it more difficult to make micro-adjustments from a standstill.
-- Lower static friction conversely correlates to greater ease of making micro-adjustments at the cost of stopping power.
+- Lower static friction conversely generally correlates with greater ease of making micro-adjustments at the cost of stopping power.
-- Higher dynamic friction generally correlates to better control over the mouse when it is in motion (which can also correlate to stopping power), but can also feel "muddy" if too high, making it harder to push the mouse where you want it to go.
+- Higher dynamic friction generally correlates with better control over the mouse when it is in motion (which can also correlate with stopping power), but can also feel "muddy" if too high, making it harder to push the mouse where you want it to go.
-- Lower dynamic friction conversely correlates to a faster glide, but can also feel "slippery" if too low, as the mouse will have greater momentum in motion (especially with heavier mice).
+- Lower dynamic friction conversely generally correlates with a faster glide, but can also feel "slippery" if too low, as the mouse will have greater momentum in motion (especially with heavier mice).
-- Roughly speaking, lower static friction and higher dynamic friction (up to a point) should make it easier to control higher sensitivities.
 - In addition to the surface, stopping power can also be affected by different thicknesses and densities/hardness/softness of the mousepad (ex. a "Mid" hardness pad can feel very different compared to its "X-Soft" equivalent).

 # Choosing a Mouse Sensitivity, FOV, ETC